Overstuffed School Schedules vs. The Learning Lifestyle

 Busywork, in my opinion, kills the joy of learning for most children.
 There are always a few students who seem to enjoy filling in blanks in workbooks or writing answers to all the review questions in a chapter before taking the test.
 However, time spent doing those things is often time wasted.

-I would much rather see young people reading attentively, annotating the text and taking notes, than filling in blanks.
-If they must take a test, have them take it after careful reading of the material covered.
+I would much rather see young people reading attentively, annotating the text, narrating, taking notes or sketching maps and diagrams.
+We never did tests, but if your students must take a test, try having them take it after just a careful reading and narration.
 If they pass the test, they move on; if they don’t pass, they can do the relevant review questions.

 This encourages students to pay attention the first time through, and to work efficiently so that they can progress more quickly.
-In math, it works well to have the student do all the odd-numbered problems.
-If he does them correctly, he can move to the next lesson, if not, he can go back and do the even problems.
+In math, it works well to have students do all the odd-numbered problems.
+If they do them correctly, they can move to the next lesson,.
+If not, they can go back and finish the even problems.